smartSenseSolutions/SegmentedVerticalSeekBarDemo/README.md

 ## Attributes

-Following are the various attributes available to customize the look and feel of the Seekbar:
+Following are the various attributes available to customize the look and feel of the Seekbar.

 **maxValue:** Maximum value of segments to be drawn for the Seekbar View.